tellometrik/tellometrik/README.md

 ## Video stream Overview

-To change the vide player set VIDEO_PLAYER environment variable to 'mplayer', 'ffmpeg' or 'jmuxer'
+To change the video player set the VIDEO_PLAYER environment variable to 'mplayer', 'ffmpeg' or 'jmuxer'

 ```bash
 # Set env variable